singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 One issue here is that this amount of data could be substantial.
 We could potentially reduce the space usage considerably by storing data only probabilistically.
 Each URL would have a storage_probability associated with it.
 As the popularity of a site goes up, the storage_probability goes down.
 For example, a popular document might have data logged only one out of every ten times, at random.
 When we look up the number of visits for the site, we'll need to adjust the value based on the probability (for example, by multiplying it by 10).
 This will of course lead to a small inaccuracy, but that may be acceptable.

 The log files are not designed to be used frequently.
 We will want to also store this precomputed data in a datastore.
-If the analytics Just displays the number of visits plus a graph over time, this could be kept in a separate database.
+If the analytics just displays the number of visits plus a graph over time, this could be kept in a separate database.

 | URL        | Month and Year | Visits |